 Despite its prominence, the real estate industry faces a variety of challenges.
 Market volatility is a constant concern, with property values subject to fluctuations due to economic conditions.
 According to the Federal Housing Finance Agency, U.S. home prices saw a significant drop of about 18% during the 2008 [DB2] financial crisis, exemplifying this issue.

 Lack of transparency is another challenge.
 Buyers, sellers, and tenants often need help accessing comprehensive, reliable property information.
 Real estate transactions can also be complex and time-consuming, with lengthy approval processes and large amounts of paperwork.

 Moreover, the real estate industry is often slow to adopt new technologies.
 While digital platforms have transformed numerous sectors, real estate has been somewhat slower to leverage the benefits of digital transformation.

-Custom software development offers tailored solutions to mitigate these challenges.
+Custom software engineering services can create tailored solutions to mitigate these challenges.
 For instance, customized real estate platforms can provide accurate, real-time data about property prices, sales trends, and neighborhood information, enhancing transparency in the industry.
 Zillow, a leading real estate marketplace, uses bespoke software algorithms to estimate property values, providing consumers with vital information to make informed decisions.